Home » Industries We Serve » Food Production

 Testing Moisture Levels in the Food Production Industry

 Moisture levels in the food production industry need to be at specific levels for different types of food.
-If the moisture levels are incorrect, cost of food increases due to weight, texture of the food changes, production is affected, and the shelf life could be reduced.
+If the moisture levels are incorrect, the cost of food increases due to weight, food texture changes, production is affected, and the shelf life could be reduced.
 At Compass Technology Group, we work with the agriculture and food industries applying microwave sensors, testing how much water a product has in it and what the state of that water is.
-We do this non-destructively with equipment that reads moisture levels through the shell or packaging instead of having to remove it before testing.
+We do this non-destructive testing using equipment that reads moisture levels through the shell or packaging instead of removing it before testing.

 Poultry, Meat, and Seafood Processing